 - There were also a lot of comments on code enforcement issues and potholes.
 Both can reported online by clicking here.
 We don’t have a full-time code enforcement officer so we rely on city staff and residents to report issues.
 We will be adding a section to the newsletter to highlight city codes that you might not be familiar with.
 To look up or review codes click here.

-- I included data from all survey forms received by the city after the deadline for submittal passed, 70 out of the 1,084 total surveys received.
+- I included data from all survey forms received by the city including those received after the deadline for submittal passed,.
+70 out of the 1,084 total surveys received were returned past the deadline.

 Charts & Graphs